 “I think people see people of the same race as essentially the same,” says Deeman.
 “So, there was a tension that I could cause by creating an environment that could be perceived as the same if you weren’t paying attention.”

 The Museum of Modern Art has reinstalled its fourth-floor collection galleries with works exclusively from the 1960s.
 Interweaving works from all of MoMA’s curatorial departments the galleries proceed chronologically, with work installed by year.
 Among the works featured from 1966 is Ray Metzker's photographic composite Trolley Stop.
-Other featured artist include Richard Tuttle, Agnes Martin, Sigmar Polke, Vija Celmins, and Joseph Beuys.
+Other featured artists include Richard Tuttle, Agnes Martin, Sigmar Polke, Vija Celmins, and Joseph Beuys.

 New York times staff writer Martha Schwendener enumerates her top picks from Asia Week New York and it's "10-day parade of exhibitions".
 She singles out Laurence Miller Gallery's presentation of Toshio Shibata's "quiet environmental-abstractions" as a highlight.

 Toshio Shibata talks to Guardian writer Sian Cain about what went into the making of his iconic picture of the Okawa Village bridge.

 Helen Levitt's seminal NYC documentary film In the Street was screened as part of the survey show America Is Hard to See, the Whitney Museum of Art's inaugural exhibition in their newly opened Meatpacking District location.